python/docker-bpo/README.md

 Notes
 -----
-* Every time you stop the container, all the users and issues you created will be deleted
+* Every time you stop the container, all the users and issues you created will be deleted.
-* Every time you start the container, you will need to run `rd-admin init` again and reinitialize the tracker
+* Every time you start the container, you will need to run `rd-admin init` again and reinitialize the tracker.
-* Once the container is running, you can start and stop the tracker with `rd-start` and `ctrl+c`
+* Once the container is running, you can start and stop the tracker with `rd-start` and `ctrl+c`.
 * When you register a new user, look in `python-dev/debugmail.txt`: you will find a confirmation URL.
 Copy it in your broswer and replace all the escaped `=3D` with `=`.
 * You can edit the code in `roundup` and `python-dev` from outside the container, since those dir are shared.